Chymyst/chymyst-core/docs/chymyst_features.md

 ```

-Some concurrent algorithms are more easily expressed using repeated input molecules.
+Some concurrent algorithms are more easily expressed using repeated input molecules, although reactions may be scheduled more slowly.
+Static optimizations are used to optimize the performance of the reaction scheduler for such situations.

 ### Nonlinear blocking replies

-A reaction can consume any number of blocking molecules at once, and each blocking molecule will receive its own reply.
+A reaction can consume any number of blocking molecules at once, and each blocking molecule has its own reply.

 For example, the following reaction consumes 3 blocking molecules `f`, `f`, `g` and exchanges the values caried by the two `f` molecules: